fenago/nlp-pytorch/lab_guides/Lab_2.md

 basic neural networks.
 While these simple examples are just the tip of the iceberg, we have illustrated that PyTorch is an immensely powerful tool for NLP analysis and learning.

-In future chapters, we will demonstrate how the unique properties of PyTorch can be utilized to build highly sophisticated models for solving very complex machine learning tasks.